applied-systems-biology/Spores_LAMP-1/README.md

 # Co-localization of LAMP-1 (Lysosome-Associated Membrane Protein 1) and Fungal Spores and Hyphae

 ## Overview
-This pipeline provides object-based and intensity-based colocalization analysis between LAMP-1 and fungal spores in fluorescence microscopy images at macrophage levels.
+This pipeline provides object-based and intensity-based colocalization analysis between LAMP-1 and fungal spores in fluorescence microscopy images at macrophages levels.

 ![Representative analysis](Representative%20analysis.PNG)